 Blending Techniques Used in Scalp Micropigmentation

-To achieve the most natural look possible, a scalp micropigmentation practitioner must know how to effectively blend the pigments into existing hair.
+To achieve the most natural look possible, your scalp micropigmentation practitioner must know how to effectively blend the pigments into existing hair.
 Often, a practitioner must be able to determine the best density and pigment tones so that the results will not look unnatural.
 Blending is a crucial factor when looking to achieve successful scalp micropigmentation results.

 During your initial consultation, we determine what kind of look you are going for, and from there we can determine a detailed plan of action to ensure that you will be satisfied with the result.
 Each person’s head is different and we take a high-individualized approach to each client.
 At Hairline Ink, we offer or scalp micropigmentation services in two sessions and sometimes clients will come back for a third session.
 During the first session, we lay down the foundational work of your new hair and hairline.
 During the second session, we bring your new look alive by blending the pigmentation and your existing hair.
 The whole point of this treatment is that nobody is supposed to know that you had anything done.